It’s not about being first…It’s about being last, and seeing these places before they’re forever changed.” -polar explorer Eric Larsen

 But while that is the near future, I’ve seen more immediate impacts beyond the fires and floods in my desert home.

 Joan’s a practical person.
-Walking roads and inhaling smoke for the sake of completing a trail did not appeal to her.
+Walking roads and inhaling smoke to complete a trail did not appeal to her.
 She and a friend are now hitting up national parks, nearby places to backpack, and essentially on a Washington state road trip mixed in with hiking and backpacking.
-Though I miss Joan quite a bit, I’m delighted she’s able to make the best of her planned trip.
+Though I miss Joan quite a bit, I’m delighted she can make the best of her planned trip.
 And maybe a tad jealous. 🙂

 Is it worth hiking 75+ miles on a busy highway just to have continuous footsteps?
 For me, a full day of walking on pavement, along a busy road vs. a backcountry road no less, makes for a barely tolerable experience and, depending on the road, a potentially unsafe walk.
 I can’t imagine three, four, or more days.
 But that’s my choice, and one I made myself for a shorter stretch on Canada’s Great Divide Trail (GDT) in 2018.